Considerations on the subject of chaos

 not mentioned constant a, b.

-And if we go into even more detail – we have a choice – very complex formulas with a certain accuracy for a given region of physical conditions we obtain the BWR equation (Benedict, Webb and Rubin)
+And if we go into even more detail – we have a choice – very complex formulas with a certain accuracy for a given region of physical conditions we obtain

 In the beginning there is a chaos of the gases behaviour.
-In the first time there is a pretty simple equation for ideal gases.
+In the first time there is a pretty simple and beautiful equation for ideal gases.
 In the middle there is quite complicated but also beauty equation.
 In the end there is an chaos of very complicated equation which are valid for very narrow range of pressures and temperatures.
 There is again a chaos, but in descriptiveness.
 See a curve below.

-chaos equations over-describe
+chaos equations over-describe,

 In other words – without measurement and control, technical processes are not possible in practice.
 Just by equations we can set a given range, but without external regulatory interventions the function of hot water systems, steam power plants, rockets and in general all technical infrastructure is impossible.
 In the same way it is impossible to accurately predict the behaviour of billiars balls after n-collisions.
 Not to mention legendary three body problem formulated by H. Poincare